MicrosoftDocs/cpp-docs/docs/mfc/using-cspinbuttonctrl.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-f1_keywords:
+f1_keywords: ["CSpinButtonCtrl"]
-  - "CSpinButtonCtrl"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "up-down controls, spin button control"
-  - "up-down controls"
-  - "spin button control"
-  - "CSpinButtonCtrl class, using" ms.assetid: a91db36b-e11e-42ef-8e89-51915cc486d2
-caps.latest.revision: 14
+helpviewer_keywords: ["up-down controls [MFC], spin button control", "up-down controls", "spin button control", "CSpinButtonCtrl class [MFC], using"] ms.assetid: a91db36b-e11e-42ef-8e89-51915cc486d2 caps.latest.revision: 14
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
+translation.priority.ht: ["cs-cz", "de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "pl-pl", "pt-br", "ru-ru", "tr-tr", "zh-cn", "zh-tw"]
 ---
 # Using CSpinButtonCtrl
 The *spin button* control (also known as an *up-down* control) provides a pair of arrows that a user can click to adjust a value.
 This value is known as the *current position*.
 The position stays within the range of the spin button.
 When the user clicks the up arrow, the position moves toward the maximum; and when the user clicks the down arrow, the position moves toward the minimum.